Alive24/FairCredit/DEPLOYMENT.md

 - **Course Display**: Shows Hub-accepted courses from accepted providers
 - **Provider/Service Architecture**: Clean separation between Solana client and UI components

+## PDA Seed Conventions

+- Credential-related PDAs now use an 8-byte little-endian encoding of the credential identifier.
+Use the exported `toLE8(id)` helper from `app/lib/solana/config.ts` to guarantee parity with the on-chain `u64` seeds.
+- Client helpers `getCredentialPDA(id)` and `getVerificationRecordPDA(id, verifier)` wrap `PublicKey.findProgramAddressSync` with the canonical seeds used by the Anchor program.
+- Verifier accounts and verification records share deterministic helpers (`getVerifierPDA`, `getVerificationRecordPDA`) so tests and scripts derive identical addresses without manually re-specifying seed layouts.
+- Avoid passing unsafe JavaScript numbers (>53 bits).
+The helpers accept `number | bigint | BN` and will throw if a value cannot be represented as an unsigned 64-bit integer.

 ## Next Steps

 1. **Credential Minting**: Implement the credential creation and NFT minting functionality